proycon/analiticcl/README.md

 ## Data Formats

-All input for analiticcl must be UTF-8 encoded and use unix-style line endings.
+All input for analiticcl must be UTF-8 encoded and use unix-style line endings, NFC unicode normalisation is strongly recommended.

 ### Alphabet File